REGoth-project/REGoth-bs/README.md

 We have an active Chatroom on [Gitter](https://gitter.im/REGoth/Lobby)!
 If you want to reach us, this is the best way!

+# Contributing

+If you want to implement a new feature, check out the [Projects-Tab](https://github.com/REGoth-project/REGoth-bs/projects) for a condensed view of features we still need to implement.
+This list is not complete, but most of the linked issues will contain helpful hints that should get you started.

+If fixing bugs is more your thing, head over to the [Issues-Tab](https://github.com/REGoth-project/REGoth-bs/issues).

+Regardless of what you're working on, we'd like to hear from you over in our [Gitter-Chatroom](https://gitter.im/REGoth/Lobby)!

 # Documentation